zmitchell/wickerman/README.md

 }
 ```

-To see even more absurb error messages, add the `go-nuts` feature to `Cargo.toml`, and apply the attribute to a struct with several fields.
+To see even more absurd error messages, add the `go-nuts` feature to `Cargo.toml`, and apply the attribute to a struct with several fields.

 ```toml
 # Cargo.toml